Could you eat ice cream every day?

 It is in this same breath that I say people don’t get burned out from writing — they get burned out from their motivation behind writing.

 Money is a classic one.
 If they don’t make enough money, they quit.

 Views is another.
 If their motivation was views, then they’ll burn out pretty quickly as well.

 But what if their motivation was to just have something to look back on?
-A snapshot of their brain on December 19, 2018 in the form of a blog post?

 It would be like journaling.